elephantscale/es-training-new/digital-transformation/03-Culture.md

 * Cognitive and physical labor is unbundled and networked

->‘Old-fashioned’ jobs are unbundled into tasks, many of which can be automated.
+>'Old-fashioned' jobs are unbundled into tasks, many of which can be automated.
 Others are available as an on-demand service on tasking platforms.

 Notes: